Updated: June 23, 2025- 10 min read

 Lastly, understanding consumer product experience means understanding the entire user journey through your digital assets.
 This journey isn't just about using the product.
 PX is a focused subset of UX, capturing a more comprehensive lifecycle: from trial and purchase to usage, cross-platform interaction, product adoption, and renewal.
 It's all part of the product experience management.

-Why is Product Experience Important?
+Why Is Product Experience Important?

 A majority of SaaS features go untouched.
 That’s billions in R&D down the drain because the product experience is sub-par.
 Furthermore, out of an average of 300 SaaS apps used in businesses, 53% of licenses go unused.